-If you’re researching an employer or a particular career then don’t forget to use social media to find out more.
+You can use social media to follow employers which interest you, to network and to find out about job opportunities.
 A company’s Facebook profile or Twitter Feed will give you a feel for what they’re doing.

 There are many social media and networking sites available, some specific to job searching.
-To use these you will need to set up an account with them.
+To use these, you will need to set up an account with them.

 What you can do on each site varies.
 But, on all of them you can connect with employers and employers can connect with you.
-Here's a few examples:

-- When you find a company which interests you on Facebook, you can “like” their page and follow their news feeds for information including job opportunities.
+- When you find a company which interests you on Facebook, you can 'like' their page and follow their news feeds for information including job opportunities.
 You can also post messages on their profile

 - You can use Facebook to advertise that you’re actively looking for work.
 You can post on your own timeline and your friends’ too.
-This is a great way of finding a job by word of mouth
+This is a great way of finding a job by 'word of mouth'

 - You may want to look at your privacy settings and set them to high or set up a separate professional Facebook account for job searching

-- You can use Twitter to follow organisations, hear about potential job opportunities, join in discussions and post messages, which are called 'tweets'
+- You can use Twitter to follow organisations, hear about potential job opportunities, join in discussions, and post messages, which are called 'tweets'

-- You can also search within Twitter and set up news feeds using key words such as 'jobs' to find out if there are any jobs advertised
+- You can also search within Twitter and set up news feeds using keywords such as 'jobs' to find out if there are any jobs advertised

 - Remember that potential employers may view your Twitter profile and follow your tweets.
 It’s best to ensure that your tweets are appropriate and professional